hangrybear666/12-devops-bootcamp__terraform/README.md

 <details closed>
 <summary><b>1.
 Provision a Linode VPS Server with Storage and Ingress to act as a docker in docker (dind) Jenkins Server for terraform CI/CD integration</b></summary>

-a.
+#### a.
 Setup a Linode Account and create an API TOKEN, then run script to generate `.env` file.
 ```bash
 cd scripts/ && ./setup-linode.sh && cd ..
 ```

-b.
-Create Public/Private Key pair so ec2-instance can add the public key to its ssh_config or use an existing key pair.
+#### b.
+Create Public/Private Key pair so linode vps can add the public key to its authorized_keys

-c.
+#### c.
 Create `bonus-01-linode-jenkins/terraform.tfvars` file and change any desired variables by overwriting the default values within `variables.tf`
 ```bash
 my_ips               = ["62.xxx.xxx.251/32", "3.xxx.xxx.109/32"]
 public_key_content   = "ssh-ed25519 xxxxxxxxxxxxxxxxxx example.user@protonmail.com"